+The Silverleaf Pegmatite is a zoned complex Lithium-bearing Pegmatite with a surface exposure of approximately 80 meters x 45 meters.
+The Pegmatite is exposed in the northeast and strikes under cover to the southwest.
+Samples taken from the Lepidolite-Spodumene Zone yielded assays from 1.81% to 4.09% Li2O and 0.63% to 6.11% Rb2O.
 This zone is approximately 50 metres x 20 metres in size and extends into a historic excavated open pit.
 The historic open pit area originates from the late 1920s, when a bulk sample of Spodumene was mined from the southwest side of the Silverleaf Pegmatite.
 Large scale mining operations were not undertaken at that time.
 The area has seen sporadic exploration activity with focus on base metals and tantalum with minor exploration for Lithium.

-In an effort to check the purity of the Spodumene, a sample of Spodumene blades was sampled from the Silverleaf Pegmatite.
+To check the purity of the Spodumene, a sample of Spodumene blades was sampled from the Silverleaf Pegmatite.
 This sample yielded an assay of 8.76 % Li2O.
 A review of Spodumene mineral data at the Webmineral website indicates that Spodumene crystal can (http://webmineral.com/data/Spodumene.shtml#.W-ShltVKipo) have a Lithium content from 3.73 to 8.03% Li2O.
 This would tend to indicate that the Spodumene crystals present at the Silverleaf Pegmatite are of a very high Lithium content.